suhrawardi/tada/README.md

 # Tada

 A very minimal todo list application.
 It let's you create a new todo list secured by a list specific password.

 You can visit that todo list with this password and:
-* Add items with a due date and a tag
+* Add items to this Todo list
-* Order items
-* Change the status of items
 * And be happily organized!

 To start your Phoenix app: